moeb8001/CrazyFlie_trying_out_documenting/README.md

 ### Milestone 2 (Date TBD)

 - Integrate the voice control system with the Crazyflie platform for smooth, real-time drone operation.
+- We used **https://edgeimpulse.com/** for deploying the trained keyword recoginition model onto ESP32S3.

 ## Future Work